mravendi/mravendi.github.io/_posts/2020-07-14-VideoClassification.md

 # Video Classification with CNN, RNN, and PyTorch

-Video classification is the task assigning a label to a video clip.
+Video classification is the task of assigning a label to a video clip.
 This application is useful if you want to know what kind of activity is happening in a video.
 In this post, I will share a method of classifying videos using Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) implemented in PyTorch.

 The outline of this post is as the following: